Modern porch with many windows.

 Need money to pay off high-interest-rate credit card debt?
-Maybe your home needs repairs that you can’t afford to pay for with cash.
-Or maybe your car needs a new transmission fast, and you’d rather not use your credit cards to pay for it.
+Maybe your home needs repairs you can’t afford to pay for with cash.
+Or maybe your car needs a new transmission fast and you’d rather not use a credit card to pay for it.

-Just make sure you make your loan payments on time.
+Just make sure your loan payments are on time.
 If you pay late, you’ll face financial penalties from your lender.
-And if you pay 30 days or more late, your late payment will show up on your credit reports, which could cause your credit score to fall by 100 points or more.
+And if you pay 30 or more days late, your late payment will show up on your credit reports, which could cause your credit score to fall by 100 points or more.

-You can use the funds for a personal loan to pay for anything.
-But some of the better uses include paying down credit card debt, covering unexpected financial emergencies or funding the cost of a home repair.
+A borrower can use a personal loan for almost any reason.
+Some of the better uses include paying down credit card debt, covering unexpected financial emergencies and funding the cost of a home repair.

 Debt Consolidation

-This is a smart financial move if you can nab a lower interest rate on your personal loan than what you are paying on your credit card debt.
-Say your credit card charges you an interest rate of 18.99%.
-If you qualify for a personal loan with an interest rate of 10.3%, you can save yourself a significant amount of interest by swapping your higher-rate credit card debt with a personal loan.
+This is a smart financial move if you can nab a lower interest rate on your personal loan than what you’re paying on your credit card debt.
+Let’s say your credit card charges you an interest rate of 18.99%.
+If you qualify for a personal loan with an interest rate of 10.3%, you can save a significant amount in interest by swapping your higher-rate credit card debt with a personal loan.

-Just make sure that you don’t run up your credit card debt again.
-Doing so will leave you in even worse financial shape as you’ll now have a personal loan to pay off in addition to your new credit card debt.
+Just make sure you don’t run up your credit card debt again.
+Doing so will leave you in even worse financial shape because you’ll now have a personal loan to pay off in addition to your new credit card debt.

 Home Improvements